jhauberg/cards.py/README.md

     $ python cards.py -f example/my-data.csv

+## Requirements

+  * Python 3.5

 ## Browser support

   * Safari
   * Chrome

-## Why?
+# Why?

-The gap is too large between having all the card data, to getting a prototype on the table.

-It should be easier, and this tool tries to make it so.
+It should be easier getting your ideas to the table.

-There's already plenty of tools that try to solve this problem.
-Some are free ([nanDeck](http://www.nand.it/nandeck/), [Squib](https://github.com/andymeneely/squib)), some are expensive ([inDesign](www.adobe.com/InDesign)).
-However, common for all of them is that they are more complicated than I think they need to be (for this specific task).
+There's already plenty of tools that solve this problem.
+Some are free ([nanDeck](http://www.nand.it/nandeck/), [Squib](https://github.com/andymeneely/squib)), some are expensive ([inDesign](http://www.adobe.com/InDesign)).
+Some seem really good (*but are not available yet*, [Paperize](http://paperize.io/beta)).

+However, common for most of them is that they are more complicated than I think they need to be.

-Though they provide you with a wide range of options and possibilities, you first have to get past the (steep) learning curve before you can *really* use them.
+Though these tools provide you with a wide range of options and possibilities, you first have to get past the (steep) learning curve before you can *really* use them proficiently.

-The hope and intent of this tool is to provide a way to get a prototype built fast, with as little hassle and setup as possible, while still providing options for customizing your cards as much- or as little, as you want to.
+The hope and intent of this tool is to provide a way to get a prototype built quickly and with as little hassle and setup as possible, while still providing options for customizing your cards as much- or as little, as you want to.

+# Contributing

+If you find any problems using this software, please [open an issue](https://github.com/jhauberg/cards.py/issues/new) or submit a fix as a pull request.

+Please refer to [CONTRIBUTING](CONTRIBUTING.md) for further information.

 ## License

-    Copyright 2015 Jacob Hauberg Hansen.
+    Copyright 2016 Jacob Hauberg Hansen.

     Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in